 Input a start angle and an end angle to form a continuous angle range [Start, End].
 This range applies to all channels.

 Azimuth FOV Setting For all channels

-A: 11 50V(Start: 0.0
+Arimouth FOV for all channels Start: 0.0

 Azimuth FOV for all channels End: 360.0

 Save

 4.3.2.
 Multi-Section FOV